-Instructor evaluation of written work
+- Instructor evaluation of written work - Written guiz and discussion boards

-VII.
+VIII.
 Practicum

 The objective of the Practicum course is to prepare students for maintaining employment in the field of nutrition consultant by providing them with a similar experience while under the supervision of Bauman College.
 The Practicum is an opportunity for students to gain understanding, experience, and confidence before employment or entrepreneurship by providing them with this smooth transition from school to the workforce.
+The student will be able to...